Website Design Checklist

 Once you have set up Google Analytics on your website, your visitors will be automatically tracked and their data stored.
 Over time you will be able to see the average bounce rate.
 It's a significant number to keep an eye on as it is the percentage of people landing on your website and leaving straight away.
 A high bounce rate is anything over 60% and indicates that something needs to be fixed.

 In Q3 of 2019, mobile devices generated 51.51% of global website traffic.

 That means your website needs to display correctly and load quickly on mobiles.

-Google provides a tool called the “Mobile-Friendly Test” to work out how mobile-friendly your website is.
+Google provides the "Mobile-Friendly Test" tool to work out your website's mobile-friendly.

 It will look at specific pages and your website as a whole.